raoulg/MADS-DAV/references/codestyle/pydantic.md

 config = SearchSpace(input_size=3.0, output_size=20, data_dir=".")
 ```

 In this code, the inputsize is provided as a float but will be casted to an int.
 The data_dir is provided as a string, but will be casted to a Path object.
 The ommited tune_dir will be set to None.
 Python will happily continue if you provide the wrong type; it will even do calculations with strings, etc, potentially making it difficult to debug errors in larger codebases.
-In addition to that, it helps to read the code and to clarify what type of parameter is expected.
+But pydantic guarantees that everything has the type you requested!
+In addition to avoiding errors, it helps to read the code and to clarify what type of parameter is expected.

-## root validators
+## field validators

-It is possible to extend the settings with a `@root_validator`.
+It is possible to extend the settings with a `@field_validator`.
 This will allow you to do some checks on the parameters.

 ```python
 class SearchSpace(BaseModel):